What is a chargeback?

 First, review your chargeback notification for important details such as the reply-by date.
 Next, review transaction details along with any customer communications you have received.
-Determine whether you would like to contest or accept the chargeback.
-If you want to dispute a chargeback, please respond using the instructions found in your chargeback notification.
+Determine whether you would like to dispute or accept the chargeback.
+If you want to dispute a chargeback, please respond using the instructions found in your chargeback notification email.

 How can I respond to a chargeback claim?